-I love gluten free tortillas, you can make amazing dishes like soft tacos, burritos, quesadillas or enchiladas.
-To be honest, a short while ago, I didn’t know the difference between a tortilla, a taco, and a burrito.
-I thought all is the same, however, that is wrong.
-A tortilla is a thin flatbread made from corn or wheat flour, eaten hot or cold with a savory filling.
+Tortillas are super versatile and have become a staple at our home!
+A few years ago, I didn’t know the difference between a tortilla, a taco, and a burrito.
+I thought everything was the same, but that’s wrong.
+A tortilla is a thin flatbread made from corn- or wheat flour, with a hearty filling, and is eaten either hot or cold.

 So what’s the difference?

-Tacos are soft or hard tortilla shells filled with meat, sometimes also cheese and veggies.
-Since I am a vegan, I don’t fill my tacos with meat, I add all kind of veggies, avocados, chickpeas and a delicious sauce.
+- Tacos are soft or hard tortilla shells, often filled with meat, sometimes also cheese and veggies.
+Since I am a vegan, I don’t fill my tacos with meat, I add all kinds of veggies, avocados, chickpeas, and a delicious sauce.

 Did you notice how all these dishes have one thing in common?
 Yes, the tortilla!